kuberig-io/kuberig/README.md

 KubeRig uses the [Google Tink](https://github.com/google/tink) in order to encrypt sensitive information.

 If you prefix all sensitive filenames with `.plain.` and configure your .gitignore file properly by using the `initGitIgnore` task you can prevent yourself from committing sensitive information.
+But even then it requires a lot of rigor to not accidentally commit sensitive information.
+You have been warned!

 So before proceeding please run the `initGitIgnore` task and remember to prefix files that contain sensitive information with the `.plain.` prefix!